spiegelm/smart-heating-local/README.md

 ## Setup smart-heating

-Clone this repository into your home folder.
+Clone this repository into your home folder: `git clone https://github.com/spiegelm/smart-heating.git`.
 It should now look like this:
 ```
 pi@jpi ~/smart-heating $ ls
 raspberry-pi  README.md